aevri/barrie-bear/barrie_bear.md

 involved himself with floating objects and to think that on him depended the lives of himself and his friends, filled him with pride and a sense of responsibility he had never felt before.
-Mrs. Beaver, Mrs. Ihbbit and old Mrs. Owl did not, however, share in the general enthusiasm which prevailed, and could only think of all the dreadful things which could but probably wouldn't happen.
+Mrs. Beaver, Mrs. Rabbit and old Mrs. Owl did not, however, share in the general enthusiasm which prevailed, and could only think of all the dreadful things which could but probably wouldn't happen.
 Mr. Robin, who had been unusually silent for a Very long time, suddenly bent his head